--Explain the various steps to treating a Borderline Personality through Schema Therapy.
+-Name the various steps to treating a Borderline Personality through Schema Therapy.

--Explain two of the four maladaptive schemas that affect a BPD client’s relationship to the wider world.
+-Name four maladaptive schemas that affect a BPD client's relationship to the wider world.

--Explain the two characteristics of schema clusters.
+-Name two characteristics of schema clusters.

--Explain one of the three ways schemas affect the emotional link to borderline personalities.
+-Name the three ways schemas affect the emotional link to borderline personalities.

--Explain two of the four kinds of stress that anger serves to dissipate.
+-Name four kinds of stress that anger serves to dissipate.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."